Tuesday, September 11, 2018

 Ice was harvested from the mill pond every winter and stored in an ice house behind the main house.
 It was used in the summer to keep food from spoiling.
 An orchard beside the saw mill along with a few farm animals helped feed the family.
 Water to run the mill was greatly reduced in 1834 when the First Welland Canal was built and the mills were subsequently sold and closed.
-By 1860 the grist mill was in ruins but in 1872 Robert Chappell rebuilt it naming it Mountain Mills and installing a turbine instead of a water wheel.
+By 1860 the grist mill was in ruins but in 1872 Robert Chappell rebuilt it naming it Mountain Mills and installed a turbine instead of a water wheel.
 The picture below shows the turbine shed and the metal penstocks the supplied water from the mill pond.

 When the City of St. Catherines initiated a waterworks project on the creek just above Mountain Mills in 1875 they bought the mills so there wouldn’t be any claims of water shortages.
 They rented the mills to different tenants for a few years before selling them to Wilson Morningstar in 1883.
 Morningstar ran the mills until his death in 1933.
 When Wilson bought the property the saw mill was in use as a community centre and dance hall.
 After a brawl one night he closed and converted it back into a saw mill.
 After he died it fell into disrepair and was eventually dismantled.
 The saw mill now on site was reconstructed in the 1990’s and is not operational.